blockchain-lab-um/masca/packages/docs/docs/integrate-masca/masca-connector.md

 ## Snap Settings

 `togglePopups` is used to enable/disable the `"Are you sure?"` alerts on any dapp.
-Pop-ups are enabled by default for user to approve every action.
+Popups are enabled by default for user to approve every action.

 `addTrustedDapp` is used to add a dapp to the list of trusted dapps.
-Pop-ups do not appear on trusted dapps.
+Popups do not appear on trusted dapps.
 This method can be called to add ANY dapp ONLY ON `masca.io`.
 On any other dapp origin is set automatically (You can only add dapp X on dapp X).
 Input is a hostname of a dapp

 `removeTrustedDapp` is used to remove a dapp from the list of trusted dapps.
 This method can only remove dapps with the same origin (dApp X can only remove dapp X).
 Input is a hostname of a dapp